tonyvicta/Exploring-London-s-Travel-Network/README.md

 ## Project Overview
 Transport for London (TfL) is one of the most extensive public transportation networks in the world, serving over 1.5 million journeys daily across a variety of transport modes, including buses, trains, cable cars, and the Underground.
-This project focuses on analyzing TfL’s journey data from 2010 to 2022, stored in a Snowflake database, to uncover insights into the travel behaviors of Londoners and identify trends and anomalies in transport usage.
+This project focuses on analysing TfL’s journey data from 2010 to 2022, stored in a Snowflake database, to uncover insights into the travel behaviors of Londoners and identify trends and anomalies in transport usage.

 By leveraging SQL and data analysis techniques, this project explores critical questions such as: